One of Japan’s Oldest Shrines

-Shimogamo-jinja is an old Shinto shrine from the 12th century, located in the north of Kyoto and the counterpart of Kamigamo-jinja, located a few kilometers away to the north.
-The thunder god Kamo Wakeikazuchi’s mother Kamo Tamayori-hime and his father Kamo Taketsune are worshipped in this shrine enlisted in the Unesco World Heritage.
+Shimogamo-jinja is an old 12th century Shinto shrine, located in Demachiyanagi in the north of Kyoto.
+It is the counterpart of Kamigamo-jinja a few kilometers away to the north.
+The thunder god Kamo Wakeikazuchi’s mother Kamo Tamayori-hime and his father Kamo Taketsune are worshiped in this shrine enlisted in the UNESCO World Heritage.

 Shimogamo’s official foundation date is unclear, but it is considered to date back to the second half of the 7th century.
 It makes Shimogamo-jinja one the oldest Shinto shrines in Japan, but also in Kyoto.
 The present-day buildings were built from 1628, and the two main ones were built in 1963.